 Misti Cave, NCC

-Misti Cave is a National Board Certified Counselor and received her Master of Arts Candidate at Bradley University and completing her clinical hours at CFPA until her May 2020 graduation.
-She obtained her bachelor’s degree from Bradley University in business management with a concentration in legal studies and is working toward her master’s in clinical mental health counseling.
+Misti Cave is a National Board Certified Counselor and received her Master of Arts in clinical mental health counseling from Bradley University in 2020.
+She also obtained her bachelor’s degree from Bradley University in business management with a concentration in legal studies and is working toward her master’s in clinical mental health counseling.
 She specializes in working with children and adult survivors of sexual assault.
 Misti received training through CFPA and the Illinois Coalition Against Sexual Assault and is a medical advocate and a co-facilitator of CFPA’s Family Violence Intervention Project.